Are You Confident of the Diagnosis?

 Characteristic findings on physical examination

 Eruptive vellus hair cysts commonly present in childhood with the development of numerous papules on the chest and flexoral arms.
 Single and multiple lesions have also been described involving many other areas, including the face, back, abdomen, and vulvar labia.
 Most lesions are asymptomatic and of cosmetic concern only.
 Pruritus has been reported.
-Eruptive vellus hair cysts are usually 1-4 mm smooth brown or red-brown papules with no epidermal disruption (
+Eruptive vellus hair cysts are usually 1-4 mm smooth brown or red-brown papules with no epidermal disruption (Figure 1).
+Cases with umbilication, hyperkeratosis, and epidermal elimination have been reported.

 Expected results of diagnostic studies

-Histologic evaluation of a biopsy demonstrates a middermal cysts lined by stratified squamous epithelium (
+Histologic evaluation of a biopsy demonstrates a middermal cysts lined by stratified squamous epithelium (Figure 2).
+Cysts contain laminated keratin and multiple small vellus hairs (Figure 3).
+A granulomatous inflammatory reaction may be present.

 Some have suggested that the diagnosis can be confirmed by incising the surface of a cysts, expressing the contents and examining them microscopically with potassium hydroxide.
 The presence of multiple vellus hairs suggests the diagnosis of vellus hair cysts.